intellibrix/intellibrix/README.md

 The core `intellibrix` package comes with some bricks that provide basic functionality and serve as examples.

-You can instantiate these like any brick, passing in the appropriate intelligence and options.
+You can instantiate these like any brick, passing in the appropriate intelligence, database, and options.

 - Express Web Server
   - A brick that provides a basic [Express](https://expressjs.com) web server